RinoReyns/CrossPlatformVstHost/README.md

 # Cross-Platform Vst Host

 ## General Idea
-Since I found that there are not many easy-to-use command-line based VST Host, and some of them are no longer supported, I always wanted to create my own cmd VST Host.
+Since I found that there are not many easy-to-use command-line based VST Hosts, and some of them are no longer supported, I always wanted to create my own cmd VST Host.
 Unfortunately, I also found that samples provided in VST 3 SDK are way to complicated for me to use, so I decided to created my own easy-to-use repository.
 Thus, the main goal of this project is to learn how to work with VST 3 SDK, how to create custom VST Host and handler VST 3 Plugins.
 During the work on